-36. Carina Grandison, Ph.D., testified on behalf of Student as an expert and opined as to the type and amount of special education services Student required as compensatory education.
-Dr. Grandison assessed Student in August 2013 and prepared a detailed assessment report.
-She reviewed all available educational records, including prior educational and mental health assessments, IEP's and County work logs, and she interviewed Student.
+38. Carina Grandison, Ph.D., testified on behalf of Student as an expert and opined as to the type and amount of special education services Student required as compensatory education.
+Dr. Grandison assessed Student on August 2013 and prepared a detailed assessment report.
+She reviewed all available educational records, including prior educational and mental health assessments, IEP's and County work logs, and she interviewed Student over two days while he was in the psychiatric hospital.
 Dr. Grandison did not interview any County educator familiar with Student.
 Based on her assessment and review of prior assessment data, Dr. Grandison persuasively opined that Student had failed to make meaningful educational progress from the time he first entered Juvenile Hall.
-Dr. Grandison then opined that the amount of compensatory education should be two hours for each hour of service that Student
+Dr. Grandison then opined that the amount of compensatory education should be two hours for each hour of service that Student missed.
+Dr.

 &lt;sup>12 Dr. Grandison is an Assistant Clinical Professor at the University of California, San Francisco School of Medicine, in its Department of Psychiatry.
 Dr. Grandison's specialty is developmental neuropsychology.
 She has been a licensed clinical psychologist in California since 1996.
 From 1994 through 1995, she was a Clinical Instructor, Department of Psychiatry, Harvard Medical School; from 2003 through 2006, she served as the Director of the Neuropsychology Assessment Service, Children's Hospital, Oakland, California, and currently at UCSF since 1997.
-Since 2006, she has worked exclusively in private practice conducting assessments of children missed.
+Since 2006, she has worked exclusively in private practice conducting assessments of children